SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_create_segmentations.md

   <tr>
     <td><img src="documentation/quickguide/tutorial/images/create-aorta-seg-2.png" width="512" height="360"> </td>
     <td> Select the <img src="documentation/quickguide/tutorial/images/seg-gui-levelset.png" width="50" height="18">
-         button again to perform a level set segmentation on the 2D image.
+         <i>Button</i> again to perform a level set segmentation on the 2D image.
          <br> <br>
          The level set contour is displayed in all three views as a closed red curve segmenting the vessel lumen from surrounding tissue.